Global Crypto AML & Regulatory Fines Surge in 2022

 had a sharp rise in enforcement actions during the 2022 calendar year, with values up 151% from 2021

-regulators in Latin America fined financial institutions $2.5 billion, down 82% from 2021
+regulators in Latin America fined financial institutions $2.5 million, down 82% from 2021

 approximately 12 individuals were fined $31.2 million for their role in AML-related compliance breaches